 iPhone 16: Possible price and availability

-If Apple keeps to its current schedule, we should see the iPhone 16 series arrive in September of 2024.
+If Apple keeps to its current schedule, we should see the iPhone 16 series arrive in September 2024.
 Delays are possible, and have happened a couple of times in the past few years, but Apple never deviated too much.

 We have no pricing rumors for the iPhone 16 right now, so all we can assume is that Apple will keep to an $800 price for the entry-level model, with Pro models costing $1,000 - $1,100, and higher storage versions adding a few hundred more onto the price.
 That said, phone component costs are on the rise, and that could push iPhone 16 prices upward.

 If there is an Ultra model, we'd have to imagine it would cost even more, perhaps $1,200 or higher, similar to other Ultra phones on sale.